A note from the d'n Advisory Board concerning the pandemic

 Basic Contract and recommended fees for dramaturgs

-Introducing a Basic Contract and recommended fees for dramaturgs in the UK is long overdue – the first dramaturg/literary manager (Kenneth Tynan at the National Theatre) was appointed in Britain in 1963.
-It is high time to think about improving the working conditions and fees for these highly skilled experts across the industry.
+Introducing a Basic Contract and recommended fees for dramaturgs in the UK is long overdue.
+It is high time to think about improving the working conditions and offering fair fees for these highly skilled experts across the industry.

 “The practice of dramaturgy never stands still.
 And neither should a dramaturg.
 A serious dramaturg needs to be constantly learning.
 A serious dramaturg needs to be keen to explore existing theories of dramaturgy.
 A serious dramaturg needs to be keen to investigate new ideas.
 A serious dramaturg needs to have their finger on the pulse of contemporary theatre practice.
 A serious dramaturg needs the Dramaturgs’ Network: because the Dramaturgs’ Network will always ensure that the continuing professional development of their members is paramount.”